Further Education During Unemployment

 \subsection{Effects By School Type and Quality}

 We now turn to how earnings gains vary by the type of school attended.
-Our main enrollee sample consists of those whose first observed institution are community colleges and technical centers.
+Our main enrollee sample consists of those whose first observed institution is a community college or technical center.
 We now separately analyze the enrollment effects for each.
 First, we note that technical center enrollees differ from community college enrollees in terms of both pre-layoff and enrollment characteristics.
 As shown in Appendix Table \ref{tab:cc_otc_chars}, technical centers tend to enroll many more former manufacturing workers (50 percent of technical center enrollees versus 25 percent of community college enrollees), and those who have higher tenures and pre-layoff earnings.
 Technical center enrollees also tend to be enrolled for slightly longer periods and are much more likely to obtain a (sub-associate) credential.

 To estimate the effects of community college (technical center) attendance, we restrict the sample to enrollees whose first institution is a community college (technical center), and non-enrollees from the main analysis sample.
 We then implement the same matching specification as our main analysis.
 Appendix Figure \ref{fig:schooltypes} shows the earnings of enrollees in the two types of institutions and their matched non-enrollees.
 We find that the patterns of earnings are quite different for community college and technical center attendees.
-The ``lock-in'' earnings loss for technical center enrollees is much more substantial than that of community college enrollees, of about -\$990 (22 percent) vs. -\$283 (six percent) for the first two years post-enrollment.
-This may reflect the relatively more ``intensive'' nature of the courses offered at technical centers; although it is difficult to compare to those offered at community colleges, the fact that many more enrollees gain a credential from a technical center (in approximately the same duration of enrollment) does indicate higher coursework intensity.
-Turning to the third and fourth years post-enrollment, the earnings gain for technical center enrollees is also larger, at \$516 (ten percent) vs. \$336 (six percent).
+The ``lock-in'' effect for technical center enrollees is much more substantial than that of community college enrollees, of about -\$990 (22 percent) versus -\$283 (six percent) for the first two years post-enrollment.
+This may reflect the relatively more ``intensive'' nature of the courses offered at technical centers; the fact that many more enrollees gain a credential from a technical center (in approximately the same duration of enrollment) suggests higher coursework intensity.
+In the third and fourth years post-enrollment, the earnings gain for technical center enrollees is also larger, at \$516 (ten percent) versus \$336 (six percent).